seekshreyas/polaris/Readme.markdown

 ==========
 1. Install X-Plane (this takes the longest)
 2. Download source code
-3. Install the 32-bit Python 2.6 package
+3. Install the 32-bit Python 2.6.x package here http://python.org/download/ (It should be the first package in the list)
-4. Install the 32-bit numpy package
+4. Install the 32-bit numpy package http://sourceforge.net/projects/numpy/files/ (Make sure it's for Python 2.6)
-5. Install the 32-bit twisted package
+5. Install the 32-bit twisted package http://twistedmatrix.com/ (Make sure it's for Python 2.6)
-6. Set the registry thingy so python works in the command line
+6. Right-click on My Computer and go to Properties.
+This pops up a dialogue box of system information; click on the Advanced tab and then on the Environment Variables button.
+In the new dialogue that pops up, click on the Path variable in the System Variables box; then click the Edit button.
+Place your cursor in the Variable Value textbox, right before the final double-quote of the string.
+Type a semicolon (to separate the previous value from the one you're about to add) and then type the location of the python executable on your system—probably something like "C:\Python26".
+Click OK until you're out of all the dialogue boxes.
+Now, when you type python at any DOS command prompt, Windows will be able to automatically find and run the correct executable.
 7. Start X-Plane and set the checkbox that outputs data
 8. Run "python shumai.py" in the command line